electricjesus/isomorphic-material-relay-starter-kit/README.md

 # WARNING: We recently changed the user_id s so the auth_token cookies are invalid and will crash the server.
 Please delete them first.

 Naturally the server should be able to figure it out.
-Coming to a repositoy near you in near future.
+Coming soon to a repository near you.

 ## Underlying technologies